-As a staff we have worked hard over the last year to develop our curriculum to include elements that we believe are important for our children to learn.
+As a staff we have worked hard together to develop our curriculum to include elements that we believe are important for our children to learn.
 These are based around not only teaching pupils the National Curriculum but aims to give the children values and experiences that will set them up for their future.

 The Three 'I's - Intent, Implementation and Impact